aylinayt/aylinayt/README.md

 ---

 - 🔭 I’m currently working on **ROS2 object detection and Carla simulations**
-- 🌱 I’m currently learning about **graph neural networks and clustering techniques**
-- 🤔 I’m looking for help with **biomedical image analysis algorithms**